ibm-cloud-docs/cephaas/host_unmap.md

 1. On the IBM Cloud console, go to **{{site.data.keyword.cephaas_full_notm}} > Block Storage > Hosts**.

-2. Click the Host **Name** from which you want to delete the mapped volume.
+2. Click the Host **Name** from which you want to unmap the volume.

-3. On the Host details page, in the Mapped volumes list, locate the volume **Name** and click the **Options** menu at the end of the row.
+3. On the Host details page, in the Mapped volumes list, locate the volume **Name** and click the kebab menu at the end of the row.

 4. Click **Unmap**.
 A confirmation popup is displayed.